cperepelitsa/cvp-bin/README.md

 - **rfile**: choose a random file

+- **shf**: filter lines of input according to exit code of a shell command

 - **swapnames**: swaps the names of two files

 - **thaum**: assistant for the Thaumcraft 4 mod for Minecraft